About the Smokefree Action Coalition

-The UK is a world leader in tobacco control policy yet tobacco continues to cause over 100,000 deaths per year.
+The UK is a world leader in tobacco control policy yet tobacco continues to cause nearly 100,000 deaths per year, making it the largest preventable cause of death and disease in the UK.
 Smokers and non-smokers, adults and children, all suffer from the burden of tobacco smoke.
-Some groups suffer more than others and the higher rates of smoking among the poorest and most disadvantaged increases health inequalities.
+Some groups suffer more than others and higher rates of smoking among the poorest and most disadvantaged increase health inequalities.
 It isn’t a simple matter of choice, it is hard for smokers to quit because tobacco is so addictive.
 There is much more that can be done to reduce the harm caused by smoking to smokers and those around them.
 The public are keen for further tobacco reform.
-It is essential for government policy to continue to evolve and develop its tobacco policy if smoking prevalence is to continue to be driven down year on year.
+It is essential for government policy to continue to develop and effectively fund its tobacco policy if smoking prevalence is to continue to be driven down year on year.